Who will compete in the regional finals 2020/21?

-The Regional Finals will see 18 chefs cook their recipes for hake, clams and leeks as they battle it out for six places at the National Final.
-Chairmen Alain Roux and Michel Roux Jr were delighted to see such a high level of talent among the applications for this year’s competition.
+The Regional Finals will see 19 chefs cook their recipes for hake, clams and leeks on 4th March 2021.
+They will battle it out for six places at the National Final, after the 2020 competition was postponed due to the Coronavirus pandemic.
+The first reserve Connor Wilson (The Traddock North Yorkshire) will compete as the 19th regional finalist, as he stepped in when one finalist was unable to compete on the original 2020 dates due to lockdown restrictions and it was unfair to ask him to resume his place as a reserve.
+When selecting the finalists, Chairmen Alain Roux and Michel Roux Jr were delighted to see such a high level of talent among the applications.
 The successful chefs come from a wide range of establishments such as luxury hotels, contract catering, successful local restaurants, and even the House of Commons, and geographically as far afield as Jersey and County Durham.

-The 18 chefs were selected from their paper applications and written recipes submitted anonymously to the judges, who took part in the Paper Judging day at The Waterside Inn on Wednesday 4th March.
-The 18 finalists will compete in two regional finals which will be held simultaneously on Thursday 19th March 2020 at University College Birmingham and University of West London, Ealing.
+The 19 chefs were selected from their paper applications and written recipes submitted anonymously to the judges, who took part in the Paper Judging day at The Waterside Inn.
+The 19 finalists will compete in two regional finals which will be held simultaneously on 4th March 2021 at University College Birmingham and University of West London, Ealing.

 The chefs competing in Birmingham